drufony/drufony.github.io/_posts/static/0100-01-01-drupal7-similarities.md

 $response = call_user_func_array($controller, $arguments);
 {% endhighlight %}<!-- ?> -->

-Because the HttpKernel triggers events at many different points in this function, we can coax Drupal's page callbacks to work like Symfony controllers.
+Because the HttpKernel triggers events at many different points in this function, I can coax Drupal's page callbacks to work like Symfony controllers.